Michaelangel007/apple2_hgr_font_tutorial/README.md

  * You will also need the Java JRE.

+ * On OSX, Jace has an copy-paste bug and won't paste in the first line of the clipboard. :-/

 * [Virtual II](http://www.virtualii.com/) press `Ctrl-F12` to reset.

 There are other emulators written in Javascript but they are poor due to 2 reasons: